 Animals such as raccoon, squirrels, opossums, and armadillos can create many problems around your home.
 When it comes to trapping these animals, it's a fairly simple process.

-Do not attempt to poison or exterminate bats.
 Bats are protected under Florida wildlife laws and it is illegal to willfully kill bats in Florida.

-Don’t just plug the holes.
 A lot of people think they can cover the holes the bats are using at midnight to keep the bats from getting back in.
 All of the bats in a roost do not necessarily exit each night, and in Florida, bats have often been observed returning to their roost early in the evening, long before midnight.

-Do not conduct a bat exclusion during the maternity season.
 It is also illegal to conduct a bat exclusion during the maternity season, which in Florida is defined as April 16 through August 14.
 The maternity season is the period of time that mothers give birth to their young and nurture them to adulthood.